Skip to content

 ipconfig /flushdns

-What happens when done: Your computer resets its network rules and clears the DNS cache.
+When you do this: Your computer resets its network rules and clears the DNS cache (a temporary storage for website addresses).
 This fixes most deep connectivity issues.

 Windows has a built-in tool to find and fix problems automatically.
 You can find the official Windows Network Troubleshooter in Settings under System > Troubleshoot > Other troubleshooters.